Automatic language translation

 Yes.
 We accept applications from international students.
 However, students who are successful would be required to provide evidence of their VISA and ensure there are no restrictions to being able to work the required hours.

-Your statement addressing the requirements should be two pages.
+Your cover letter addressing the requirements must be no longer than two pages.

 No. We are happy to accept unofficial transcripts.